niainteractive/niacalendar/README.md

-> niacalendar
-- NiaCalendar is a fully functional events calendar for OctoberCMS using FullCalendar.io
+> NiaCalendar is a fully functional events calendar for OctoberCMS using FullCalendar.io

 &nbsp;